Rocky Mount, North Carolina: Shopping

 Rocky Mount is a regional shopping destination with many big-box retailers and specialty shops located in the city.
 Rocky Mount's shopping centers are generally congregated along and around US 301 (Wesleyan Boulevard).
 Two examples are Golden East Crossing and Englewood Square.

-In the downtown, the Douglas Block is a commercial area that was a former African American business district.
+In the downtown, the Douglas Block is a commercial area that was a former African-American business district.
 Station Square is a shopping area located next to city hall and the train station.

 Arts and culture

 The city is home to multiple venues for the performing arts.
 The Imperial Centre for the Arts and Sciences hosts the Maria V. Howard Arts Center, a Children's Museum and Science Center, and a community theater.
 The Dunn Center for the Performing Arts at Wesleyan College regularly has college arts performances and touring acts, and is also the home of the Tar River Orchestra and Chorus.
-Most recently, the Rocky Mount Event Center opened in downtown with space to hold up to 5,000 seats for entertainment and sporting events.
+Most recently, the Rocky Mount Event Center opened in downtown with space for up to 5,000 seats for entertainment and sporting events.

-Rocky Mount Mills is a craft brewery incubator, the first of its kind on North Carolina, that is now home to many up-and-coming breweries and restaurants.
+Rocky Mount Mills is a craft brewery incubator, the first of its kind on North Carolina.
+It now holds many up-and-coming breweries and restaurants.
 In addition, the mill hosts summer music festivals and other events throughout the year.
-It has been in the process of redevelopment since 2014 by Capitol Broadcasting Company, which also owns the popular American Tobacco campus in downtown Durham, North Carolina.
+Since 2014 it has been in redevelopment by Capitol Broadcasting Company, which also owns the popular American Tobacco campus in downtown Durham, North Carolina.
 Nearby are dozens of historical homes for rent in the Rocky Mount Mills Village.
 The next phase of development is Goat Island on the Tar River, which will offer public access to hiking trails, sandy beaches, and rafting/canoeing.

-A Rocky Mount Railroad Museum has been in the planning stages for a number of years given the cultural significance of the railroad on the city—in the early to mid-1900s the Emerson Shops alone of the Atlantic Coast Line Railroad employed over 2,000 people—but is currently without a facility.
-It has been proposed to be located inside the train station.
+A Rocky Mount Railroad Museum has been in the planning stages for a number of years.
+The railroad was basic to the city's development: in the early to mid-1900s the Emerson Shops of the Atlantic Coast Line Railroad employed more than 2,000 people.
+The museum organizers are seeking a suitable facility.
+It has been proposed for location inside the train station.

 National Register of Historic Places

+The area includes individually recognized properties, such as the Bellamy-Philips House, Bellemonte, Benvenue, Machaven, The Meadows, Rocky Mount Electric Power Plant, Rocky Mount Mills, and Stonewall.